sofiafrocha/keyboards/README.md

 <img src="https://github.com/sofiafrocha/keyboards/blob/main/images/moonlander-layer-1.png?raw=true" alt="keymap of ymd40 keyboard" style="zoom: 67%;" />
 <img src="https://github.com/sofiafrocha/keyboards/blob/main/images/moonlander-layer-2.png?raw=true" alt="keymap of ymd40 keyboard" style="zoom: 67%;" />

-### Features
-- Two layers (one with most used letters, numbers and symbols and a second one with light controls and media playback)
-- Auto-shift if you hold a key (minimizes pain on the pinky finger)
-- Made to be used with the Portuguese layout to let me write special characters (like ç, é, ã, ê)

 ## How to edit